pombredanne/centidb/docs/index.rst

 Performance
 ###########

-All tests run on a Mid 2010 Macbook Pro with Crucial M4 512GB SSD (SATA II mode).
+All tests run on a mid-2010 Macbook Pro with Crucial M4 512GB SSD (SATA II mode).
 Dataset size is ~80mb.

 Setup: